h2020-endeavour/iSDX/test/README.md

 }
 ```

-To define a blackholing policy with a specific policy_id/cookie_id here an example for participant 3.
+Blackholing policies are defined for a specific participant (c1) with a cookie_id (to ease the insertion and removal command) and the eth_src to be dropped by the blackholing policy.
 ```
 flow c1 4096 | 08:00:bb:bb:01:00
 flow c1 8192 | 08:00:bb:bb:02:00
 ```

-Insert or remove the specific policy or multiple policies in the test to activate or deactivate the drop policy.
+Insert or remove the specific blackholing policy or multiple policies in the test to activate or deactivate the blackholing policy.
 ```
 test regress {
 	...